Is a Power Partner

 Moreland is proud to sign up to the Cities Power Partnership to help drive local action on climate change – to share our successes, help others and learn from the diverse partnership members.Mayor Helen Davidson

 Partnership Action Pledge

 Our power partners are committed to switching to non-polluting energy and reducing emissions in their communities.

 Purchase 100% of Council’s operational electricity demand from new renewables by 2019

 Power council operations by renewables, directly (with solar PV or wind), or by purchasing Greenpower (from electricity retailers).

 Offer and support Environmental Upgrade Agreements as a financing mechanism for Moreland businesses.

 Encourage local businesses and residents to take up solar PV, battery storage and solar hot water heating.
 This can be done through providing incentives (such as solar bulk buy schemes or flexible payment options) or streamlining approvals processes (such as removing planning and heritage barriers to solar PV).

-Collaborate with the private sector towards design and construction of a renewable powered hydrogen refuelling station and trial of ‘zero emissions’ waste trucks.
+Collaborate with the private sector towards trial of ‘zero emissions’ options for heavy fleet.

 Roll-out the ‘Solar on Leased Facilities’ program to support community tenants in Council-owned buildings to receive the benefits of solar PV without the upfront capital cost